 Price Vs. Value

 Is price a measure of value?
-Not necessarily, says a study conducted in 2008 by Goldstein and team.
+Not necessarily, says a study conducted by Goldstein and team.
 The study found that people “do not derive more enjoyment from more expensive wine” when they don’t know much the wine cost.
 According to another study, however, there is a clear correlation between price and perceived value.
 When participants were told that a wine had a high price, participants gave that wine higher ratings.

 The study took its analysis a step further by examining actual neurological responses to this wine tasting activity.